Introducing the Program Tracker Tool for Evaluating the Performance of the Council’s Fish and Wildlife Program

-At its January fish and wildlife committee meeting, Council staff described a new tool designed to help evaluate the performance of the Council’s Columbia River Basin Fish and Wildlife Program – the nation’s largest regional effort to protect and enhance natural resources affected by the hydrosystem.
+At its January fish and wildlife committee meeting, Council staff described the Program Tracker, a new tool designed to help evaluate the performance of the Council’s Columbia River Basin Fish and Wildlife Program – the nation’s largest regional effort to protect and enhance natural resources affected by the hydrosystem.

 In the addendum, the Council committed to convening a workgroup to guide the Council on compiling, assessing, tracking, and reporting on the program’s goals, objectives, and strategy performance indicators.
 The workgroup includes technical representatives from the tribes and state and federal fish and wildlife agencies in the basin that are the primary entities implementing the Council’s program and generate much of the relevant data.